 Harvested jobs can be viewed in an ordinary browser.
 Part of the NetarchiveSuite is a "viewerproxy", that integrates with your browser to show you harvested material for Quality Assurance.

-Now simply enter (in the browser url field) the URL that you started harvesting from (with www), e.g. www.netarkivet.dk.
+Now simply enter the URL that you started harvesting from (with www), e.g. www.netarchive.dk.
 It shows you the harvested material.
 If you go to a URL in another domain, you will get an error.
 Depending on the layout of the domain you harvested, there may also be missing pages or images from that domain.

 The NetarchiveSuite allows automatic collection of unharvested URLs during browsing, i.e. the NetarchiveSuite allows you to browse in the collected material while it automatically collects URLs for missing pages or images that you request.
-This makes it easy to identify missing harvested material during Quality Assurance of the harvested material.
+This makes it easy to identify missing harvested material, when you are doing Quality Assurance on the harvested material.

 The list will contain several URLs, including the ones you just requested and found missing during collection of URls.